 Vocabulary is the basis for instruction across all content and grade levels.
-Vocabulary instruction should not be separated and taught individually, but should be built into reading across curriculum.
-This provides students with the proper context for words, as well as opportunities to see how words are used.
-The more students read, the greater their vocabulary and grasp of specific content will be.
+Vocabulary instruction should not be separated and taught individually but should be built into the curriculum.
+This provides students with the proper context for words as well as opportunities to see how words are used.
+Incorporating vocabulary into a lesson expands students’ vocabulary and improves their understanding of specific concepts.

 Here are effective instructional practices for developing vocabulary:

-- Interactive read-alouds- this, along with shared reading, gives the teacher the opportunity to discuss vocabulary in any subject.
-During read-alouds, teachers use intentional questions about main idea, important details, vocabulary, and author’s purpose.
+- Interactive read-alouds: Read-alouds, along with shared reading, give the teacher the opportunity to discuss vocabulary in any subject.
+During read-alouds, teachers can use intentional questions that are targeted towards new vocabulary words.

-- Collaborative discussions based on text- these types of discussions allow students to apply vocabulary that has been taught within the context of the subject area text.
-Students can apply these modeled skills during interactive read-alouds.
+- Collaborative discussions with peers: These types of discussions allow students to apply vocabulary that has been taught within the context of a lesson.

 Higher-Order Critical Thinking Skills

 Critical thinking is the foundation for learning.
 Critical thinking goes beyond basic memorization and observation skills and happens when students evaluate content, create their own content, make connections between content, and apply their knowledge to new situations.
 Many times, Bloom’s taxonomy is used as a reference to determine what level of thinking is required by a specific activity.